VectorInstitute/ai-deployment-bootcamp/reference_implementations/aws/step5/Readme.md

 1. An AWS SQS that users are able to send a batch of requests for prediction to,
 2. A Redshift Cluster which hosts a database table for storing predictions for later retrieval by users.

 By editing and running `python -m aws_sagemaker.publish_to_queue` you can place a request for an input in feature store in the queue, and the Lambda Function picks up the requests from the queue and sends it to the ML enpoint.
-After receiving the response, it writes the results into a Redshift database named `prediction_result`.
+After receiving the response, it writes the results into a Redshift database `predictions` and the table `prediction_results`.

+If you open Redshift console, you are able to connect to `predictions` database, and query `prediction_results`.